Board of Directors: Call for nominations

 What is the time commitment for a Board member?

-All standing and at-large directors must be available to regularly participate in Board of Directors meetings (four in-person meetings and the annual meeting), as well as participate in occasional virtual meetings as needed throughout the year.
+All standing and at-large directors must be available to regularly participate in Board of Directors meetings, as well as participate in occasional virtual meetings as needed throughout the year.
+The Board holds in-person meetings four times a year (January, March, June, September) and during the annual meeting.
 Board members are expected to fulfill the outlined role during their term, including participating in various committee meetings as required, as a part of their Board liaison role.

-All individuals considering submitting a nomination to the BOD are encouraged to visit the Board of Directors page to learn more about the current members of the Board of Directors and find additional details on how the Board functions.
+All individuals considering submitting a nomination are encouraged to visit the Board of Directors page to learn more about the current members.
+For additional details on how the Board functions, review the Board of Directors cabinet structure.